Snowstorm kills nine climbers on Nepal peak

 "The fact that they were so low when it happened is unusual," said experienced German climber Billi Bierling, who was forced to call off her own summit bid on Dhaulagiri last month because of heavy snowfall and high winds.

-The South Korean team had been on 7,193-metre (23,599-foot) Mount Gurja since early October, waiting for a window of good weather so they could attempt to reach the summit.
+"It is hard to understand how this occurred given the depth of (mountaineering) experience among the group," he said.

-Feted South Korean climber Kim Chang-ho, who in 2013 became the fastest person to summit the world’s 14 highest mountains without using
+The expedition was being lead by feted South Korean climber Kim Chang-ho, who in 2013 became the fastest person to summit the world´s 14 highest mountains without using supplemental oxygen.

-supplemental oxygen, was leading the expedition, according to a government-issued climbing permit seen by AFP.
+The team had been on 7,193-metre (23,599-foot) Mount Gurja since early October, waiting for a window of good weather so they could attempt to reach the summit, hoping to do so via a never-climbed route.

 Rarely-climbed Gurja was first summited in 1969 by a Japanese team but no one has stood on its summit for 22 years, according to the Himalayan Database.